 Expand description

-The procs themselves are managed by an implementation of ProcManager
+The procs themselves are managed by an implementation of ProcManager, which may,

 for example, fork new processes for each proc, or spawn them in the same process